 ESSENCE AYURVEDA, LLC.
 Founded Essence Ayurveda for Ayurvedic consultations and bodywork, yoga therapy, yoga teaching, Tibetan Cranial work, Thai massage, and Reiki practice and teaching.

 AYURVED SADHANA VIDYALAYA.
-Teach yoga therapy and marma (acupressure) therapy in Ayurveda Practitioner program.
+Teach yoga therapy, marma (acupressure) therapy, clinical examination, theory of treatment, and senior student externship class in Ayurveda Practitioner program.

 AXIS YOGA TRAININGS.
 Taught Ayurveda in the 200-hour and 300-hour yoga-teacher training programs, including Ayurveda theory and asana, pranayama (breath work), and dhyana (meditation) practices based on Ayurvedic principles regarding the doshas.
 Assisted students with personal Ayurvedic experiments.

 METROPOLITAN STATE UNIVERSITY OF DENVER.
 Affiliate Faculty for upper-level 3-credit Ayurveda course, Integrative Health Care Program, 2016 – 2019.
 Guest lecturer on Ayurveda in Integrative Health Program, 2013, 2015, 2018 – 2021.
 Guest lecturer on Tibetan Cranial, 2018, 2019.
 Member Integrative Health Care Advisory Board, 2014 – 2019.

 KINDNESS YOGA.
 Served on steering committee for yoga therapy program, 2012-2013.
 Taught pranayama and meditation in teacher training program, 2011.
 Taught Hatha Yoga class, 2013 – 2014.